-You have to know where bottlenecks and breaking points will appear when heavy traffic puts your systems under stress.
-To do this you need to use a performance testing tool specifically designed for load testing.
+When heavy traffic puts your systems under stress, you need to know where bottlenecks and breaking points will appear in advance.
+Performance testing tools designed specifically for load testing will help you with this.
 If you’re not sure where to start, take a look at our blog on performance testing.

-Hopefully your well planned launch campaign is a big success and your product is the talk of all the best blogs.
-Can your site handle the extra attention coming its way?
-Or as a growing e-commerce outlet, how will your software cope when the Sales start?
-Opportunities are lost each time a user is met by a crashed site or a broken link.
+Hopefully, your well-planned launch campaign is a big success, and your product is the talk of all the best blogs and communities.
+But can your site handle the extra attention coming its way?
+Or, as a growing e-commerce outlet, how will your software cope when the Sales start?
+Opportunities are lost each time a user meets a crashed site or a broken link.
 If you can’t give them what they want, they’ll shift their attention to one of your competitors without giving you a second thought.

-Here, we’ve pulled together a list of the market leaders and our own favourite performance testing tools for load testing, to help you to prepare your system for whatever life will throw at it.
-Most of these offer a free trial so you can try before choosing the best performance testing tool for your needs.
+To help you to prepare your system for whatever life will throw at it, we’ve pulled together a list of the market leaders and our own favorite performance testing tools for load testing.
+Most of these offer a free trial, so you can try it before choosing the best performance testing tool for your needs.